NREL/DAKOTA_plugin/pyDAKOTA/README.txt

 Requirements
 ------------

-DAKOTA 6.0+ (svn trunk >= 2707).
+To build you'll need DAKOTA 6.0+ (svn trunk >= 2707).

-Like the normal DAKOTA installation, the Linux egg does not provide various dynamic libraries expected to come from the system.
-For a 'vanilla' Ubuntu test installation the following libraries were not included (specific versions may vary with egg build):

-    OpenMPI
-        libmpi.so.0
-        libmpi_cxx.so.0
-        libopen_pal.so.0
-        libopen_rte.so.0

-    Unicode:
-        libicudata.so.48
-        libicui8n.so.48
-        libicuuc.so.48

-    X:
-        libXm.so.4
-        libXp.so.6

-    Other:
-        liblapack.so.3gf
-        libblas.so.3gf

-Also like the normal DAKOTA installation, the Windows egg includes everything necessary for a 'vanilla' Windows installation.
+To install, just use easy_install or pip to install the egg.
+All non-system libraries are provided.
+DAKOTA graphics is disabled for both LInux and Windows.

 License